- Getting started with Windows Phone

 - To call someone back, just tap a name or number in History.
 (Note: if you have a Windows Phone 8, tap Call next to the name or number.)

-To learn more, see Make and receive phone calls.
+To learn more, see Making and receiving phone calls.

-On Start , tap Messaging , and then tap New .
+On Start , tap Messaging , then tap New .

-To reply to a text, just tap the thread with the message you want to answer.
+To reply to a text, just tap the thread with the message that you want to answer.

 To sign in after you've already set up your phone

-In the App list, tap Settings , and then tap Email + accounts.
+In the App list, tap Settings , then tap Email + accounts.

 Tap Add an account > Microsoft account.

 If you already have a Microsoft account, tap Sign in.
-If you don't yet have a Microsoft account, tap Create one.
+If you don't have a Microsoft account yet, tap Create one.

 Follow the instructions to sign in with or create your account.

-To learn more, see Sign in with a Microsoft account.
+To learn more, see Signing in with a Microsoft account.

 How you move your contacts onto your new phone depends on where you've been keeping them:

 - If you've been storing contacts on a SIM card in your old phone, you can move the SIM over to your new phone and import the contacts.
-To learn how, see Import contacts from my old phone.
+To learn how, see Importing contacts from your old phone.

 - If your contacts are in an online account, just set up the account on your phone.
-To learn how, see Set up or delete an email account.
+To learn how, see Setting up or deleting an email account.

-- If your contacts are somewhere else (or you're not sure where they are), see Import contacts onto my new phone.
+- If your contacts are somewhere else (or you aren't sure where they are), see Importing contacts onto your new phone.

-- If you want to create brand-new contacts on your phone, see Create and edit my contacts.
+- If you want to create brand new contacts on your phone, see Creating and editing contacts.